Where Real Estate Bios Go Wrong

 The majority of realtors hugely misuse real estate bios.

 Whether writing an About Page or a LinkedIn summary, real estate professionals often write their bios under some very wrong assumptions:

 - The main point of agent bios is to list professional credentials

 - Real estate bio templates work just fine because many realtors use them

 The first assumption is especially dangerous.
-The point of a real estate bio is generating leads.
-Mentioning credentials and demonstrating expertise are secondary.
+The point of a real estate bio is generating leads, not listing credentials.
+Mentioning professional info and demonstrating expertise are secondary.
 Your overarching goal should be inspiring people to contact you.

 Bad Assumption #2

 Real estate bio templates are a huge waste of self-marketing potential.
 They fundamentally misunderstand the way people consume information.
 They also suggest you have the personality of a cardboard box, and surely that’s not true.

 Typical agent bios try to cram certain elements into a paragraph.
 These include education, employment background, community involvement, years of experience, areas serviced, hobbies, etc.

 The competitor article I mention in the video praises these kinds of bios for successfully “trumpeting accomplishments.”
 4 of the 5 examples for their best real estate bios are little more than CVs condensed into a boilerplate paragraph.